Ph-IRES/pub_club/flow.md

     Using a similar structure for multiple sentences can help in creating a rhythm and improving the flow.
     For example, if listing several factors, use a similar grammatical structure for each point.

-**Violation:** The study was long and exhausting, but it was of great significance.
+**Example:** The study was long and exhausting, but it was of great significance.

 **Revision:** The study was long, exhausting, and significantly important.